fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 ### 2021

+[49] **Petrakopoulou F.**, Batuecas, E., 2021.
+“Introduction to an exergy-based socioeconomic analysis”, accepted in Energy Conversion and Management.

 [48] Sefiddashti, A.R.
-Shirmohammadi R., Petrakopoulou F., 2021. <a href="https://www.mdpi.com/2071-1050/13/19/10994" target="_blank" >“Evaluation of a hybrid gas-turbine system with air injection driven by a natural-gas turboexpander", sustainability-1377454.</a>
+Shirmohammadi R., **Petrakopoulou F.**, 2021. <a href="https://www.mdpi.com/2071-1050/13/19/10994" target="_blank" >“Evaluation of a hybrid gas-turbine system with air injection driven by a natural-gas turboexpander", sustainability-1377454.</a>

 [47] Nasrollahi, H., Safaei Boroujeni, R., Shirmohammadi R., Najafi Nobar Sh., Aslani A., Amidpour, M., **Petrakopoulou F.**, 2021. <a href="https://www.mdpi.com/2076-3417/11/18/8371" target="_blank" >“Optimization of Water Pressure of a Distribution Network within the Water–Energy Nexus”, Applied Sciences, 8371.</a>